amirfreak/amirfreak/README.md

 ## 🚀 About Me

-I'm a [Your Profession or Role] with a passion for [your interests, e.g., web development, machine learning, open source, etc.].
-I love building tools and projects that solve real-world problems and learning new technologies along the way.
+I'm a Computer Enthusiast with a passion for binary analysis and everything binary.

 - 🌱 I’m currently learning **C#, PHP**
 - 💬 Ask me about **ML**